PayloadDev/react-at-rest/docs/deliveryservice.md

 #### routeParamKey: (string)

-When using react-at-rest with react-router, DeliveryService will intelligently rebind all the resources when a dynamic route parameter changes.
+When using React-at-Rest with react-router, DeliveryService will intelligently rebind all the resources when a dynamic route parameter changes.
 This allows the data to be refetched without rerendering the entire page.

 `routeParamKey` should be set to the dynamic route key declared in the `<Route>`.